 Michael serves on the civil jury instruction review committee.
 The committee is tasked with reviewing current jury instructions for necessary revisions, and with developing new instructions and verdict forms.

-Michael serves on the legislative committee for the Minnesota Association for Justice, where he advocates for the rights of everyday Minnesotans.
-As a result of his legislative efforts, Michael has repeatedly been called to testify before the Minnesota House of Representatives' Committee on Civil Law, and the Senate Committee on the Judiciary.
+In 2013 Michael was appointed to chair the Legislative Committee for the Minnesota Association for Justice.
+The Legislative Committee works to preserve and protect the basic legal rights of everyday Minnesotans.
+As a result of his work in the personal injury field, Michael has repeatedly been called to testify before the Minnesota House of Representatives' Committee on Civil Law, and the Senate Committee on the Judiciary.
 In 2011 Michael was part of a legislative team that helped beat back a dangerous bill which would have stripped ordinary Minnesotan's of the right to rely upon long-standing ski-safety laws established by decades of jurisprudence.